sabyapradhan/resources-1/connecting_apps.md

 # Managing connections
 {: #connect_app}

 You can connect a service to an existing or new {{site.data.keyword.Bluemix}} application from the **Connections** tab on your service dashboard.
-Connecting a service to an application creates a binding between them, and you can unbind, add more connections, or delete connections from the **Connections** tab.
+Connecting a service to an application creates a binding between them.
+You can unbind, add more connections, or delete connections from the **Connections** tab.

 However, when you connect a service instance that is managed by {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) to an application, an alias of the service that is managed by IAM is automatically created in the corresponding space with the binding information that you specified.
 This alias is represented as a service instance of your IAM-managed service.
 {:shortdesc}